Insufficiently Tightened Brake Caliper Bolts – 2019-2020 Thor Motor Coach Aria & Venetian Motorhomes

 3. Anchor Plate/Torque Plate

-Fig. 2, BendixeBay Axial Mounted Caliper
+Fig. 2, BendixeBay logo Axial Mounted Caliper

 03/26/2020 f422665

-Fig. 3, Tightening Pattern, Left-Front BendixeBay AxialCaliper
+Fig. 3, Tightening Pattern, Left-Front BendixeBay logo AxialCaliper

 03/26/2020 f422665a

-BendixeBay/Wabco Installation with a 47 Inch (119 cm) Torque Wrench and Tool DDC DSNCHA018005
+BendixeBay logo/Wabco Installation with a 47 Inch (119 cm) Torque Wrench and Tool DDC DSNCHA018005

 Angle ViewExtension Angle